emer/axon/pcore/README.md

 ![RT](figs/fig_dodson_et_al_2015_gpe.png?raw=true "GPe recordings around movement from Dodson et al, 2015")

+## STNp pause mechanisms: SKCa channels

+The small-conductance calcium-activated potassium channel (SKCa) is widely distributed throughout the brain, and in general plays a role in medium-term after-hyper-polarization (mAHP) (Dwivedi & Bhalla, 2021), including most dramatically the full *pausing* of neural firing as observed in the STNp neurons.
+The basic mechanism is straightforward: Ca++ influx from VGCC channels, opened via spiking, then activates SKCa channels in a briefly delayed manner (activation time constant of 5-15 msec), and the combined trace of Ca and relatively slow SKCa deactivation results in a window where the increased K+ conductance (leak) can prevent the cell from firing.
+If insufficiently intense initial spiking occurs, then the resulting slow accumulation of Ca partially activates SKCa, slowing firing but not fully pausing it.
+Thus, the STNp implements a critical switch between opening the BG gating window for strong, novel inputs, vs. keeping it closed for weak, familiar ones.

+These SKCa channels are not widely modeled, and existing models from **FujitaFukaiKitano12** (based on **GunayEdgertonJaeger08**), and **GilliesWillshaw06** have different implementations that diverge from some of the basic literature cited below.
+Thus, we use a simple model based on the Hill activation curve and separate activation vs. deactivation time constants.

+* **XiaFaklerRivardEtAl98**: "Time constants for activation and deactivation, determined from mono-exponential fits, were 5.8, 6.3 and 12.9 ms for activation and 21.7, 29.6 and 38.1ms for deactivation of SK1, SK2 and SK3, respectively."  "...
+Ca2+ concentrations required for half-maximal activation (K_0.5) of 0.3 uM and a Hill coefficient of ~4 (Fig. 1a)."

+* **AdelmanMaylieSah12**: "Fast application of saturating Ca2+ (10 μM) to inside-out patches shows that SK channels have activation time constants of 5–15 ms and deactivation time constants of ∼50 ms (Xia et al, 1998)."
+Mediates mAHP, which decays over "several hundred msec".

+* **DwivediBhalla21** "SK channels are voltage insensitive and are activated solely by an increase of 0.5–1 μM in intracellular calcium (Ca2+) levels (Blatz and Magleby, 1986; Köhler et al., 1996; Sah, 1996; Hirschberg et al., 1999).
+An individual channel has a conductance of 10 pS and achieves its half activation at an intracellular calcium level of approximately 0.6 μM (Hirschberg et al., 1999).
+The time constant of channel activation is 5–15 ms, and the deactivation time is 30 ms (Xia et al., 1998; Oliver et al., 2000)."  in PD: "while the symptoms were aggravated when the channels were blocked in the STN (Mourre et al., 2017)."

 # Learning logic

 For MSNs, the standard 3-factor matrix learning (with D1/D2 sign reversal) works well here, *without any extra need to propagate the gating signal from GPi back up to Striatum* -- the GPeTA projection inhibits the Matrix neurons naturally.